paulbrowne-irl/ear-mailbox/README.md

 * Script makes a backup copy of any previous Excel file. e.g. copy ``task-data.xls`` to ``1task-data.xls``, etc
 * Script makes a template from the previous Excel sheet (``task-data.xls``) - deletes out all data except the first row, keeping  formatting, filters etc.
 * For all Outlook Tasks, the Script outputs selected fields to this Excel file.
-* Following the 'Outlook is Gold' approach, this script
-  * Does not delete in Outlook any task deleted in Excel - since we could mistakenly delete a new Outlook task, created after the Excel List was exported.
-  * Does not add to Outlook, and task added to Excel - since we could mistakenly add back a task we decided to delete in Outlook
-  * Script only updates from Excel into Outlook if the Modified Column in the Excel spreadsheet has been set to Y.

 ## How to Install and Use